Arahir/hybrid-app/README.md

-## angular2-seed
+## Hybrid app

-A simple starter project demonstrating the basic concepts of Angular 2.
+A simple starter project demonstrating the basic concepts of Angular 2 upgrade.

-This branch uses [Webpack](https://webpack.github.io/) for Development.
-There is also a SystemJS branch available.

 ### Usage
 - Clone or fork this repository